-B. Nature of the ion trajectories
+B. Nature of the Ion Trajectories

 The quantitative results can be better understood if one first observes the nature of the ion orbits.
-Figure 11 shows three views of the trajectories at $A{\rm R} = 5$ and $V{\rm c} = -26 \rm V$.
-Figure 11a shows the orbits on a normal x-y scale.
+Fig. 11 shows three views of the trajectories at $A{\rm R} = 5$ and $V{\rm c} = -26$ V. Fig. 11(a) shows the orbits on a normal x-y scale.
 The ions enter the trench at high velocity, and their deflections are so small that they cannot be seen on this scale.
-In Figure 11b, the horizontal scale has been expanded by a factor 20.
-Here it can be seen that the ions enter the trench at an angle due to the external E-field.
+In Fig. 11(b), the horizontal scale has been expanded by a factor of 20.
+Here, it can be seen that the ions enter the trench at an angle due to the external E-field.
 No ions strike the first part of the wall, which is shaded.
 The negative charges on the wall eventually deflect the ions outward, causing them to strike the corner of the trench.
-In Figure 11c, the horizontal scale has been stretched by a factor 80, and intermediate orbits have been plotted, shown by the thin lines.
-Orbits which pass near the corner of the photoresist actually cross and take shapes that are sensitive to the strong fields at the entrance corner.
-Note that the corner is actually circular but looks sharp only on this 80-to-1 scale.
-The pulling of ions into the trench by the charge on the photoresist is shown more clearly in figure 12.
+In Fig. 11(c), the horizontal scale has been stretched by a factor of 80, and intermediate orbits have been plotted, which are shown by the thin lines.
+Orbits that pass near the corner of the photoresist actually cross and take shapes that are sensitive to the strong fields at the entrance corner.
+Note that the corner is actually circular, but looks sharp only on this 80-to-1 scale.
+The pulling of ions into the trench by the charge on the photoresist is shown more clearly in Fig. 12.
 Incident ions (indicated by the solid lines), headed for the photoresist surface outside the trench, are drawn into the trench by the fields in the arc region.
 The trajectories show that the ions are bent away from the corner of the photoresist instead of toward it.
 In the first iteration of the computation, ions land in the corner.
 The ions landing there then change the surface charge.
-The self-consistent surface charge then bends the trajectories the way they are shown, consistently with the equipotential curves in figures 4, 6 and 10.
+The selfconsistent surface charge then bends the trajectories the way they are shown, consistently with the equipotential curves in Figs. 4, 6, and 10).